CMeeg/next-azure/README.md

 I don't see why not, but I haven't "ported" the Pipeline over yet myself.
 It is on my TODO list for this project, but not particularly high up so hopefully I will find the time at some point.
 The one thing I'm not really sure about is if there is anything similar to Environments or Variable Groups in GitHub Actions - if not then it might not be so straight-forward.

 If you're reading this and think you could take on porting this over to GitHub Actions then I would appreciate the contribution!

-### Why a Windows app service and not Linux?

-Linux for the app service should be fine too, but I've not tested this myself - feel free to change to Linux if you prefer, but consider the [limitations](https://docs.microsoft.com/en-us/azure/app-service/overview#limitations) if you have not already.

-### Why deploy directly to App Services and not use containers?

-To be honest it was just what I had more experience with when I started this project, and I haven't tried using containers (yet).
-The Next.js docs includes a section on [deploying with Docker containers](https://nextjs.org/docs/deployment#docker-image) so this is something I plan on revisting when I find time.
-To be honest though it works fine for me as is so this is fairly low on my list currently.

 ### Do I have to use Application Insights?